-- Obfuscation of code: new tools help programmers protect their work against the obfuscation methods used by hackers to hide infections.
+- New tools are available to help developers safeguard their code from the obfuscation techniques used by hackers to conceal infections.

-- Instruments designed specifically for detecting threats analyse the network or environment in which your apps are running and provide a risk assessment for any vulnerabilities or incorrectly setup trust connections they discover.
-Some apps generate device "fingerprints" that can be used to detect if a mobile phone has been rooted or compromised.
+- Specialized instruments for this purpose conduct an analysis of the network or environment in which your apps are operating and then provide a risk assessment for any vulnerabilities or incorrectly configured trust connections they find.
+Fingerprints created by certain apps can reveal whether or not a mobile phone has been tampered with or rooted.

 Firewalls are an essential component in preventing network intrusion, despite the fact that they aren't technically application layer countermeasures.
 By preventing intruders and keeping tabs on all network activity, firewalls ensure the security of private local area networks.

 Network firewalls are typically put in a more strategic area, while application firewalls are positioned closer to the actual application itself.
 When deployed appropriately, they help protect systems from common security flaws like SQL injection, XSS, and DoS attacks (DDoS).

 Encryption is a data security countermeasure that encrypts sensitive data at the coding level so that only authorised parties may read it.
 By encrypting data at the encryption layer, analysts may ensure that sensitive data stored in databases or the cloud is secure.